Uganda men's national lacrosse team: 2023 World Lacrosse Championship

 In May 2022, Ugandan-born and reared Patrick Oriana, who previously played under Peter Ginnegar for the Barack Netanya Lacrosse club of the Israel Premier Lacrosse League, was named the head coach, the first Ugandan to hold that position, with Sam Otoa as the assistant.
 Oriana had been the captain of the 2014 Uganda men's national senior lacrosse team.

-On Saturday morning, November 19, 2022, Under Oriana's leadership, Uganda outlasted rivals Kenya, coached by his mentor, Peter Ginnegar, 9–8, in triple overtime at Kenton College Preparatory School in Nairobi City in the first-ever Africa Association of Lacrosse qualifier to secure the last spot at the 2023 World Lacrosse Men's Championship in San Diego, United States.
+On Saturday morning, November 19, 2022, Under Oriana's leadership, Uganda outlasted rivals Kenya, coached by his mentor, Peter Ginnegar, 9–8, in triple overtime at Kenton College Preparatory School in Nairobi City in the first-ever Africa Association of Lacrosse qualifier to secure the last spot at the 2023 World Lacrosse Men's Championship in San Diego, California.
 It was a stunning comeback for Uganda on Kenya's home soil in front of an eager crowd as Kenya led 3–2 at the end of the first period, and Uganda never led the rest of the way until the ultimate sudden golden goal.
 Uganda will appear in its third consecutive men's world championship in San Diego, as the only African team to ever participate in one, let alone three consecutive ones.

-In May 2023, the U.S.-based and educated Ugandan-born engineer Brian M. Kwesiga, who previously served as the president and CEO of the Ugandan North American Association, the largest and oldest formal Ugandan diaspora organization was named general manager of the Uganda men's national senior lacrosse team, the first person of Ugandan origin to hold the position.
+In May 2023, the U.S.-based and educated Ugandan-born engineer Brian M. Kwesiga, who previously served as the president and CEO of the Ugandan North American Association (UNAA), the largest and oldest formal Ugandan diaspora organization was named general manager of the Uganda men's national senior lacrosse team, the first person of Ugandan origin to hold the position.